ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 {@snippet features/general-html-support-source}

 The General HTML Support ("GHS") feature allows developers to easily enable HTML features that are not explicitly supported by any other dedicated CKEditor 5 plugins.
-It acts similarly to {@link @ckeditor4 guide/dev/acf/README Advanced Content Filter} (ACF) from CKEditor 4, a feature that filters incoming HTML content by transforming and deleting disallowed elements, attributes, classes and styles.
+It filters incoming HTML content by transforming and deleting disallowed elements, attributes, classes and styles.
 GHS allows for adding this kind of markup to the source and prevents it from being filtered from the editor window and the output.

 Some examples of HTML features that can be easily enabled using General HTML Support include: